dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/jsonl.md

 ---
-title: jsonl
+title: JSONL
-description: The jsonl file format
+description: The JSONL file format or JSON Delimited stores several JSON documents in one file.
+The JSON documents are separated by a new line.
-keywords: [jsonl, file formats]
+keywords: [jsonl, file formats, json delimited, jsonl file format]
 ---
 import SetTheFormat from './_set_the_format.mdx';

-# jsonl - JSON Delimited
+# JSONL - JSON Lines - JSON Delimited

 JSON Delimited is a file format that stores several JSON documents in one file.
 The JSON documents are separated by a new line.